-All students have their own laptop for supporting their learning.
+All students have a school issued device or will bring their own device, depending on Year level..
 You will take this to each lesson.
-We recommend that you carry your laptop in a carry case to keep it safe.
+We recommend that you carry this in a carry case to keep it safe.
 You are responsible for the care of your device, so we suggest not leaving them unattended and treating them with care.
-Laptops are to be used at the discretion of the teacher and they will let you know when to get them out in class.
+Devices are to be used at the discretion of the teacher and they will let you know when to get them out in class.